Akuli/porcupine/README.md

     python3 -m porcupine

 This should run Porcupine.
-If you change some of Porcupine's code in the `porcupine` directory and you run `porcu` again, your changes should be visible right away.
+If you change some of Porcupine's code in the `porcupine` directory and you run `python3 -m porcupine` again, your changes should be visible right away.

 After doing some development and closing the terminal that you set up the